 Some of the general benefits of 12-Step programs include goal-oriented thinking, developing new coping skills, and socialization.2 Recovery groups can provide people with a sense of community and support, which are essential components of the process of overcoming addiction.
 Working a 12-Step program can also give a person’s life the needed structure to help them avoid the temptation of alcohol and drugs.

 Where Can I Find a Recovery Group?

-These support groups can be found in almost every community in the United States, with larger cities offering numerous opportunities to participate at various places and multiple times in any given day.
+Drug and alcohol support groups can be found in almost every community in the United States, with larger cities offering numerous opportunities to participate in various places and at multiple times in any given day.